 Christine Andrew started Hello Fashion in 2011 to reach out to, inspire, and advise everyday woman on fashion.
 You can tap the blog for fashion tips and ideas.

 Official LinkedIn Blog

 LinkedIn is a forum for professionals worldwide to connect and be more successful.
 With an Alexa ranking of 16, it has 400 million members worldwide.
 The blog contains information relevant to professionals in their career.
 LinkedIn aims to provide a level playing field for professionals.

 The Change Blog

 The Change Blog is a forum where more than 50,000 members share their experiences with change.
 Started by Peter Clemens, it has evolved into a community blog as Peter realized that he was not alone.
 He reached out to many others like him who had gone through bad patches in their lives.
-You can find solace in the more than 800 stories shared in this blog.
+You can find solace in this blog’s more than 800 stories.

 Reasons to use WordPress for your blog

 A quarter of the world’s websites use WordPress as their content management system.
 This is not surprising, given the great advantages that WordPress offers.

 - The platform needs no coding knowledge, but even coders and developers go for it, as it is open source and highly customizable.